nbalakr2/Data-Mining-Project-2/README.md

-# Predicting the use of Hearing Aid - Data Mining Project 2
+# Predicting the Use of Hearing Aid — Data Mining Project 2

 ## Can we predict the use of hearing aid based on demographic data?
 ## Is a skewed dataset sufficient to make predictions that beat the simple majority class baseline?

-# Predicting the Use of Hearing Aid — Data Mining Project 2

 ## Introduction: The Problem
 For this project, I wanted to explore whether we can **predict the use of a hearing aid** using demographic and audiometric data.
 This is personally interesting to me since I make and listen to music at high volumes, and I want to understand how age, sex, and hearing-related factors connect to real hearing aid use.